MicrosoftDocs/SupportArticles-docs/Office/Client/project/error-when-click-on-project-links.md

 ---
 title: Error when you click on the Projects link in the top navigation bar in Project Online
-description: Fixes the error that occurs when you click the Project link if your MySite collection has not yet been manually upgraded.
+description: Provides a fix for an error that occurs when you select the Project link.
 author: helenclu
 ms.author: luche
 manager: dcscontentpm